robaxelsen/todoapi/README.md

 This is currently an initial demo only, but I have plans to expand it to become an easy to use boilerplate API project.
 Any suggestions for improvements or features are welcome - please create an issue or pull request.

 ## Not Production Ready
 Not production ready at this stage.
+Use at own risk.

 ##INSTALLATION
 ```bash